Pakistani economic crisis (2021–2024)

-As of 2025, the Pakistani economy is showing signs of gradual macroeconomic recovery, in June 2025 Pakistan led emerging markets to become the most improved in sovereign credit risk, seeing a 12% decline in default risk.
-On 1 March 2025, it was reported that the YoY headline inflation slowed to 1.5%, the lowest since 10 years as a result of a high base effect, declining global commodity and energy prices, a stable exchange rate, and a tight monetary policy.
+As of 2025, the Pakistani economy is showing signs of gradual macro-economic recovery and stabilization.
+In June 2025, Pakistan led emerging markets to become the most-improved country in sovereign credit risk, seeing a 12% decline in default risk.
+In April 2025, the headline inflation rate hit a historic low of 0.3%, the lowest in Pakistan's history, primarily due to declining global commodity and energy prices, a stable exchange rate, a high base effect, recovering foreign reserves, and tight monetary policy.
+Total foreign reserves held by the state bank rose to a record high of $16.055 billion in January 2025, and the Pakistani rupee has stabilized at around 280 rupees per dollar since 2023.